khashayar-rahmani/csms/README.md

 ### Running the service

+If you have any local config, navigate into the root of the project and copy .env.example as .env.
+Fill your local config in .env file.

 To set up the whole stack, just issue the following command in the root of the project.

 ```